Nytra/ValveIndexVR-StoreChecker/README.md

 ## Usage

+Extract contents of repository zipped file to a folder of your choice.

 `python.exe indexVrChecker.py` : execute the program normally

 `python.exe indexVrChecker.py --nopause` : execute the program *without pausing at the end*